MisanthropicBit/decipher.nvim/README.md

         mappings = {
-            close = "q", -- Key to press to close the floating window apply = "a", -- Key to press to apply the encoding/decoding help = "?", -- Toggle help
+            close = "q", -- Key to press to close the floating window apply = "a", -- Key to press to apply the encoding/decoding jsonpp = "J", -- Key to prettily format contents as json if possbile help = "?", -- Toggle help
         },
         title = true, -- Display a title with the codec name